Dhindora: Flashback

 Babloo regains consciousness and secretly slips into the bathroom.
 There, he dials the number of the lottery shop and reads the number on his lottery ticket to the shopkeeper.
 The shopkeeper congratulates him, but only for winning a fridge.
 Confused, Babloo insists that he won 11 crore INR.
 The shopkeeper explains that the lottery ticket worth 11 crore INR begins with a '0.'
 Without thinking, Babloo responds, "Yeah, but we don't count the value of zero."

 The shopkeeper, annoyed, curses him and hangs up.
 Realizing that he hadn’t won the 11 crore INR lottery but had already told his wife about winning, Babloo decided to fake memory loss to cover up the lie.

 Present time

 A kid from the community calls out to Babloo to come downstairs but accidentally overhears him admitting that he didn’t actually win the lottery.
+Babloo is reprimanded by the colony members after his secret is revealed, but Bhuvan comes to his defence and calls out their hypocrisy.
+Bhuvan confesses the truth to Tara and bids goodbye to him as she leaves for London.
+Babloo again encounters the beggar who sold the lottery ticket, and insults him.

+One month later

+Babloo is seen leaving for work, as some kids tease him for winning a lottery.
+It is revealed that Babloo's second encounter with the beggar won him the lottery finally, as he apologises to him and reconciles with his fate.
+Babloo enjoys the scenery with Janaki in his newly bought BMW.
+Bhuvan boards a flight to London and encounters Tara in the plane, which is being flown by Sameer.
+His friend Bancho is seen riding his new bike and Titu repays his loan to Makichu.

 Episodes

 The first season has eight episodes, which were released on Bam's YouTube channel from 14 October till 2 December 2021.